CenterForAssessment/Colloquium_2018/README.md

     b.
 Use [GitHub Projects](https://github.com/orgs/CenterForAssessment/projects/2) to organize tasks associated with setting up the colloquium.

     c.
-Work with presenters so that all materials provided are open source (or help convert them) & hosted/served from this repo.
+Work with presenters so that all materials provided are open (or help convert them) & hosted/served from this repo.

 ---